 6. Continuous Compound Interest with the FV Function

-Last but not the least, you might use the FV function to calculate the continuous compounding amount.
-The function mainly calculates the future value for an investment based on compounded interest.
+Last but not least, you might use the FV function to calculate the continuous compounding amount.
+The function mainly calculates the future value of an investment based on compounded interest.

 So, use the formula below.